On weakly D-differentiable operators: Introduction

 \section{Introduction}

 In mathematical physics and especially in quantum mechanics commutators between operators on Hilbert space have played a fundamental role for about 100 years.
-An expression like $i[H,a],$ where $H$ is an unbounded self-adjoint operator and $a$ is an operator representing an observable appears in the study of the time evolution of the observable.
+People are mostly concerned with an expression like $i[D,a],$ where $D$ is an unbounded self-adjoint operator, and $a$ is an operator representing an observable.

-Since the appearance of the papers \cite{K} and \cite{S} by Kadison and Sakai respectively, the research on bounded and unbounded derivations on C*-algebras \cite{KR} took of, and an impressing amount of research have been published.
-As far as we know the article \cite{PS}, was the first which dealt with unbounded derivations on C*-algebras.
+Since the appearance of the papers \cite{K} and \cite{S} by Kadison and Sakai respectively, the research on bounded and unbounded derivations on C*-algebras, \cite{KR}, took off, and an impressive amount of research has been published.
+As far as we know, the article \cite{PS}, was the first which dealt with unbounded derivations on C*-algebras.

 It is desirable to be able to perform commutators like $[D,a]$ inside the mathematical discipline { \em noncommutative geometry} \cite{AC}.
-The reason is that in Connes' set up of noncommutative geometry the space is replaced by an algebra of operators on a Hilbert space.
-In the commutative case these operators may be multiplication operators induced by smooth functions on a manifold.
-In the general case they are just operators and the geometry is encoded via an unbounded self-adjoint operator $D,$ called the Dirac operator.
-The smooth bounded functions are then modeled as those operators for which the commutator $[D,a]$ is densely defined and bounded, and also for the numerical value $|D| = (D^2)^{(1/2)}$ all the commutators $[|D|, [|D|,[ \dots,[|D|, a] \dots ]]$ yield densely defined bounded operators.
+The reason is, that in Connes' set up of noncommutative geometry the space is replaced by an algebra of operators on a Hilbert space, and derivatives of functions are replaced by commutators of the type $[D,a].$

-The main idea in this article is to provide a framework inside which a commutator $[D,a] $ between an unbounded self-adjoint operator $D$ on a Hilbert space H and any bounded operator $a$ on $H$ will make sense.
-In the ordinary setting one wants $[D,a]$ to be an operator, but then the domain of definition is quite often very difficult to control, and it gets worse if one wants to add two commutators of this type.
-Barry Simon suggests in \cite{BS} that one should look at forms instead.
-In our case this point of view means, that we may replace the operator theoretic commutator $[D,a] $ by the sesquilinear form, say $S([D,a])$ defined on the domain dom$(D)$ of definition for $D$ via the following formula

-This interpretation has the drawback that we do not know how to multiply a sesquilinear form with a bounded operator, so it is not clear how we shall understand expressions like $[D,a]b$ and $a[D,b].$ Also commutators of the type of the type $[D, [D,[ \dots,[D, a] \dots ]]$ do not make sense as densely defined sesquilinear forms in an obvious way.